-The National Citizen Service Trust (the Trust) welcomes the introduction of the Modern Slavery Act 2015 (the MSA) and is committed to acting both ethically and with integrity both internally and throughout our supply chains.
-We expect the highest of standards in both areas and equally, we expect that all other business partners and suppliers will do the same.
+The National Citizen Service Trust (the Trust) is committed to acting ethically and with integrity within our organisation and throughout our supply chains in accordance with the Modern Slavery Act 2015 (the MSA).
+We expect the highest standards of ourselves, our suppliers and all our business partners.

-The Trust is committed to ensuring that there is no slavery, servitude, forced or compulsory human labour, abuse of power over vulnerable individuals, human trafficking or any other form of exploitation as contemplated by the MSA in any part of the organisation or the network.

-The Trust welcomes transparency as encouraged by the MSA and this statement sets out for the public, our stakeholders, suppliers and employees the steps we are taking in this regard.

-This statement sets out the steps the Trust has taken during the 2019-2020 financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains, and in any part of its own business.
-It also looks to the future and identifies areas where improvements are planned for the current financial year.
+The Trust is committed to ensuring that there is no slavery, servitude, forced or compulsory human labour, abuse of power over vulnerable individuals, human trafficking or any other form of exploitation as contemplated by the MSA in any part of its network.
+We embrace the transparency encouraged by the MSA.
+This statement sets out for the public, our stakeholders, suppliers and employees the steps The Trust has taken, in the financial year 2020-2021, to ensure that no slavery or human trafficking is taking place, in any part of its business or supply chain.
+The statement also looks to the future and identifies areas where improvements have been planned for the following financial year.